-In January, 2020, Milwaukee Tool announced it was building a $26 million facility in West Bend, Wisconsin to manufacture hand tools for electricians and linemen.
+In January 2020, Milwaukee Tool announced it was building a $26 million facility in West Bend, Wisconsin to manufacture hand tools for electricians and linemen.
 They also plan to expand with a location in Cookeville, Tennessee as well.
-Just in 2020 alone the company plans to invest over $100 million and create 350 new jobs in the United States.
+Just in 2020 alone, the company planned to invest over $100 million and create 350 new jobs in the United States.

 Here’s a quick summary of products Milwaukee Tool manufactures in the United States:

 - MX FUEL Rocket Tower Light and MX FUEL Drain Machine